anagomezmayen/Devconnector/README.md

 -Register and Login

-API for login, register, post.
+API for login, register, posts and perfil.